Bank of Japan leaves policy unchanged after Fed rate cut | Malay Mail

 TOKYO, Sept 19 — The Bank of Japan today warned of increasing downside risks for the global economy but held off on further easing, even as European and US peers loosen their credit grip.

-After a two-day meeting, the central bank said it would maintain its ultra-loose monetary policy, vowing to keep interest rates low at least until the spring of 2020.
+The central bank said it would maintain its ultra-loose monetary policy, vowing to keep interest rates low at least until the spring of 2020, though governor Haruhiko Kuroda did hint at possible moves next month.

 “Given that, recently, slowdowns in overseas economies have continued to be observed and their downside risks seem to be increasing, the Bank judges that it is becoming necessary to pay closer attention to the possibility that the momentum toward achieving the price stability target will be lost,” it said in a post-meeting statement.

-The statement did not include a revision to its July inflation outlook, projecting 1.0 per cent for the year to March 2020 and 1.3 per cent for the following year.
+The statement — released after a two-day meeting — did not include a revision to its July inflation outlook, projecting 1.0 per cent for the year to March 2020 and 1.3 per cent the following year.

-Those figures are far short of the two per cent inflation that the BoJ has long set as its target — a figure seen as key to turbocharge the world's third largest economy.
+Those figures are far short of the two per cent the BoJ has long set as its target — a figure seen as key to turbocharge the world’s third-largest economy.

+Kuroda said in a news conference that fresh easing measures at the October meeting were possible.

+“If you were asking me if we are becoming more inclined toward further easing, relative to our last meeting, that is correct,” he told journalists.

 The European Central Bank unveiled last week a massive stimulus programme and cut interest rates to goose the sluggish eurozone economy.

-And yesterday the US central bank cut its benchmark interest rate for the second time this year.
+And on Wednesday the US central bank cut its benchmark interest rate for the second time this year.

 While noting policymakers do not expect a recession, Federal Reserve chief Jerome Powell vowed to do whatever is needed to keep the economy growing.

-Japan's central bank has unleashed a barrage of stimulus and monetary easing in a bid to reach the long-targeted two per cent inflation figure.

-But progress has been painfully slow, with the BoJ blaming a “deflation mindset” that continues to weigh on the national economy.
+The BoJ has unleashed a barrage of stimulus and monetary easing to reach its two per cent inflation target but progress has been painfully slow, with policymakers blaming a “deflation mindset” that continues to weigh on the economy. — AFP

-Bank of Japan governor Haruhiko Kuroda is expected to speak later today. — AFP